 Professional literature used during the studies is mainly written in English.
 Learning methods depend on the topics, e.g. students practice nursing skills in laboratory and simulation settings.

 The practical training periods are arranged in various nursing settings, both in Finland and abroad, for a total amount of 75 ECTS.
+In Finland practical training is mainly in Finnish.
 During the practical training, theoretical and practical knowledge in nursing is combined.

 Job Opportunities for Registered Nurses in Finland

 The degree programme provides excellent employment opportunities in the health care sector all around the world.
 In Finland, Registered Nurses work in hospitals, health centres, elderly homes, various areas of home care, rehabilitation centres, in both the public and private sectors, in the voluntary sector, as well as entrepreneurs.